munificent/craftinginterpreters/book/optimization.md

 That's not a huge improvement, especially compared to the profound effect of making hash table lookups faster.
-I added this optimization in large part because it's a good example of a certain *kind* of performance work you may experience, and, honestly, because I think it's technically really cool.
-It might not be the first thing I reached for if I were seriously trying to make clox faster.
-There is probably other lower-hanging fruit.
+I added this optimization in large part because it's a good example of a certain *kind* of performance work you may experience, and honestly, because I think it's technically really cool.
+It might not be the first thing I would reach for if I were seriously trying to make clox faster.
+There is probably other, lower-hanging fruit.

 But, if you find yourself working on a program where all of the easy wins have been taken, then at some point you may want to think about tuning your value representation.
-This chapter has hopefully shined a light on some of the options you have in that area.
+I hope this chapter has shined a light on some of the options you have in that area.

 ## Where to Next